aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module2-unit3.md

 After completing this lab, you will be able to:

-- Create CoreServicesVnet and ManufacturingVnet
++ Task 1: Create CoreServicesVnet and ManufacturingVnet
-- Create CoreServicesVM
++ Task 2: Create CoreServicesVM
-- Create ManufacturingVM
++ Task 3: Create ManufacturingVM
-- Connect to the Test VMs using RDP
++ Task 4: Connect to the Test VMs using RDP
-- Test the connection between the VMs
++ Task 5: Test the connection between the VMs
-- Create CoreServicesVnet Gateway
++ Task 6: Create CoreServicesVnet Gateway
-- Create ManufacturingVnet Gateway
++ Task 7: Create ManufacturingVnet Gateway
-- CoreServicesVnet to ManufacturingVnet
++ Task 8: CoreServicesVnet to ManufacturingVnet
-- Connect ManufacturingVnet to CoreServicesVnet
++ Task 9: Connect ManufacturingVnet to CoreServicesVnet
-- Verify that the connections connect
++ Task 10: Verify that the connections connect
-- Test the connection between the VMs
++ Task 11: Test the connection between the VMs

 ### Architecture Diagram